LIVE YOUR YOGA & not just practice your yoga!

 My yoga practice has brought many positive changes to my life, and I am honored to teach yoga so that others can use the body to reach their heart and mind.

 I am happily married to my yoga teacher husband, Don, for 26 years.
-We both just recently moved from Chicago to Venice, California and are getting used to our new normal.
+We both just recently moved from Chicago to Venice, California in Aug 2019 and are getting used to our new normal.
 Outside of practicing yoga together, we love traveling together and spoiling our Siberian Husky baby, Keira.
 Our adult son, Casey, lives the Cali Life too with his loyal pup, Amy.

 My Yoga Accolades